PopaVadim/Active-Directory-Home-Lab/README.md

 <br/>

-<b>Here we can see that All Departments Groups were assigned a list of members which in our case are all the departments that are the part of the of our Organization.</b><br /> <br />
+<b>Here we can see that "All Departments Groups" was assigned a list of members which in our case are all the departments that are the part of our Organization.</b><br /> <br />

 <img height="80%" width="80%" alt="All Dept Groups" src="https://user-images.githubusercontent.com/117952272/209222524-48b9f653-36e7-49be-9741-9eec23a5871a.png">